-ALOS-2 has one remote sensing instrument, the Phased Array type L-band Synthetic Aperture Radar-2 (PALSAR-2) for 24-hours all weather land observation.
-This sensor is expected for high-resolution global land observation.
-A detailed description of payload is given in APPENDIX A-2.
+ALOS-2 has one remote sensing instrument that is PALSAR-2 for 24-hours and all weather land observation.
+PALSAR-2 is expected for high-resolution global land observation.
+A detailed description of ALOS-2 and PALSAR-2 is given in APPENDIX A-2.